hasmetdurak/freewayvpn/NORWEGIAN_IMPLEMENTATION_SUMMARY.md

 - **SEO**: Optimized titles, meta descriptions, and tags
 - **Images**: Proper image URLs from Pexels for visual appeal
 - **Authors**: Credible Norwegian-focused VPN experts
-- **New Topics**: Added cryptocurrency and Binance-specific content for Norwegian traders, plus creative industry content for artists and creators
+- **New Topics**: Added cryptocurrency and Binance-specific content for Norwegian traders, plus creative industry content for artists and creators, development-focused content for programmers and developers, and sports streaming content for F1 and WWE fans

 ## Authors and Expertise
 - **Lars Haugland**: Technical expert focusing on comparisons and business use cases
 - **Ida Solberg**: Privacy and general usage expert
 - **Erik Johansen**: Legal and student-focused content specialist
-- **Marius Nilsen**: Streaming, Netflix, and legal-focused content specialist
+- **Marius Nilsen**: Security and technical implementation expert
+- **Kjetil Hansen**: Streaming and technical journalist

 ## Categories Covered
 - Guides